top of page

 Try it out

-Learn how to create a text server override in Teamcenter and Active Workspace to create your own or override existing localization values.
+Learn how to override the Teamcenter and Active Workspace textserver to create your own or override existing localization values.
 Future changes to values utilizing the text server can be evaluated and reused extensively without much effort in modification.

 Version compatibility